jdrichardsappacad/fullstack-project-dashboard-starter/frontend/frontend.md

 ![products-2][products-2]

+Remember that every map function must have a [key][lists-keys] for indexing.

 Remember to account for the fact that there will be no values on the first render.
 You can use the [optional chaining][op-chain] operator to handle this behavior.
-You should now be able to render all of your products in the route '/' with the Products Component.
+You should now be able to render all of your products using the `/` route.

-## Phase 2: Create A Product
+## Phase 7: Create A Product

 Now it is time for you to create a product.